 General McDew was commissioned in 1982 following his graduation from Virginia Military Institute.
-He began his flying career at Loring AFB, Maine.
-His staff assignments include serving as a member of the Air Force Chief of Staff Operations Group, Air Force aide to the President, chief of the Air Force Senate Liaison Division and the director of Air Force Public Affairs.
-General McDew served as vice director for strategic plans and policy for the Chairman of the Joint Chiefs of Staff.
-He also served as the commander of 18th Air Force, Scott AFB, and commanded at the squadron, group and wing levels as well as at an Air Force direct reporting unit.
-He deployed in support of ongoing operations in Central and Southwest Asia as an air expeditionary group commander and later as the director of mobility forces.
-Prior to his current assignment, General McDew was the commander of Air Mobility Command, Scott AFB.
+He began his flying career at Loring AFB, Maine, and his staff assignments include serving as a member of the Air Force Chief of Staff Operations Group, Air Force aide to the President, Chief of the Air Force Senate Liaison Division and the Director of Air Force Public Affairs.
+General McDew served as Vice Director for strategic plans and policy for the Chairman of the Joint Chiefs of Staff.
+He also served as the Commander of 18th Air Force, Scott AFB, and commanded at the squadron, group and wing levels as well as at an Air Force direct reporting unit.
+He deployed in support of ongoing operations in Central and Southwest Asia as an air expeditionary group Commander and later as the director of mobility forces.
+Prior to his current assignment, General McDew was the Commander of Air Mobility Command, Scott AFB.

-4. July 1992 – April 1994, rated force planner, Directorate of Personnel Plans; member, Air Force Chief of Staff Operations Group, Headquarters U.S. Air Force, Washington, D.C.
+4. July 1992 – April 1994, Rated Force Planner, Directorate of Personnel Plans; member, Air Force Chief of Staff Operations Group, Headquarters U.S. Air Force, Arlington, Va.

 5. April 1994 – June 1996, Air Force aide to the President, White House, Washington, D.C.

-14. November 2007 – February 2009, director of public affairs, Office of the Secretary of the Air Force, the Pentagon, Washington, D.C.
+14. November 2007 – February 2009, Director of Public Affairs, Office of the Secretary of the Air Force, the Pentagon, Arlington, Va.

 SUMMARY OF JOINT ASSIGNMENTS

-2. February 2009 – December 2010, vice director for Strategic Plans and Policy, Joint Staff, the Pentagon, Washington, D.C., as a major general
+2. February 2009 – December 2010, Vice Director for Strategic Plans and Policy, Joint Staff, the Pentagon, Arlington, Va., as a major general

 Rating: command pilot